tkkcc/rust_typescript_communication/readme.md

 all methods except grpc, support code-first approach: rust -> (optional)generate schema -> generate typescript

-all methods support server streaming, but openapi's is more low level, via server-sent events
+all methods support server streaming, but openapi's way is more low level

+all methods support code completion for api methods and parameters

 [gprc](/grpc)